ikarago/Revent/README.md

 Please keep in mind that this is a complete rework of the classic app.
 So new core, new code, everything.
 This to make sure this new version will stand the test of time. :)

 ## Get the app
+**The easy way**: You can purchase the app from the Microsoft Store [here](	https://www.microsoft.com/store/apps/9NBLGGH51FCN).
+This way you can support my work as well.

+A free trial with no limitations is available there as well, it just shows a banner that you're running the trial version. ;)

-**For purists**: you can build and tinker with the project yourself.
+**The hard way**: You can build and tinker with the project yourself.

 ## Supported Windows versions